Get E-Book

 await fd.close();

-}This reads 64 bytes from position 0 of the file into buf, starting at offset 0 in the buffer. bytesRead tells you how many bytes were actually read.
-It can be less than 64 if the file is shorter, or zero if the position is already at EOF.
+bytesRead tells you how many bytes actually arrived.
+It can be less than 64 near the end of a file.
+It can be zero if the requested position is already at EOF.

 Parsing a Binary Header

-Many binary formats begin with a fixed-size header containing metadata.
 PNG files start with an 8-byte signature.
-ZIP files have a central directory at the end.
-Database files store record counts, version numbers, and data offsets in the header.
+ZIP files keep central directory information near the end.
+Database files often store version numbers, record counts, and offsets inside a header.

-Here is a hypothetical format with a 64-byte header:
+Here is a hypothetical database file with a 64-byte header -

 let dataOffset;